 We’ve already talked about the factors that make your WM firm lag behind.
 In this section, we’ve compiled software components for wealth managers that will help you get a head start.
 All the components mentioned below can be developed as one wealth management system for effective use.

-Improve Your DMS
+• Improve Your DMS

-Businesses on the wealth management market need to continually evolve to meet not only the expectations of tech-savvy clients but also the current situation on the world arena.
+Businesses in the wealth management market need to continually evolve to meet not only the expectations of tech-savvy clients but also the current situation in the world arena.
 Today a lot of employees are working remotely, and practically all the documents are managed online.
 That is why having a comprehensive DMS (document management system) gives your company a competitive edge.
 Take a look at the benefits of having an up-to-date DMS:

 Managing a massive amount of information can be a challenging task while your business grows because practically every activity needs to be audited.
 A DMS guarantees a unified repository for all your documents, with enhanced data auditability.
 Such software offers comprehensive dashboards to get an overview of data reports, as well as time-stamped information on each file and employee activity.

-- Increased document reachability
+✔️ Increased document reachability

 ✔️ Enhanced collaboration

 It will be easy for wealth management advisors to share files like purchase orders, invoices, receipts, or credit card statements, with their clients and collaborate with them regardless of their location.
 Files can be shared with specific users, which will considerably reduce the risk of data theft.
 A DMS usually provides document embedding allowing wealth management advisors to embed customer support elements such as guidelines in their customer documents and emails.

 ✔️ Improved mobility

 A DMS provides 24/7 remote access to crucial finance documents, which reduces workplace pressure.
-Digital wealth management powered by an appropriate DMS allows support centres to feed updated information to their clients on the go.
+Digital wealth management powered by an appropriate DMS allows support centers to feed updated information to their clients on the go.

 • Enhance Customer Satisfaction

-According to ThinkAdvisor, advisor contact through apps is low across the wealth management industry — only 35% of profiled wealth apps offer chat functionality and 41% support secure messaging.
+According to ThinkAdvisor, advisor contact through apps is low across the wealth management industry — only 35% of profiled wealth apps offer chat functionality, and 41% support secure messaging.
 These are the features clients expect most of all.
 The pandemic shifted all the communication between wealth management advisors and their customers to the online domain.
 It entailed the necessity to increase clients’ trust due to the increased risk of personal data theft.
 Here’s what will help to increase customer satisfaction:

 ✔️ Mobile apps

 Mobile usage continues to increase, and the wealth management industry is not immune to the consumer shift toward apps.
 Providing your client with the possibility to communicate with you via an app is an opportunity to increase engagement by meeting investors where they are.
-Wealth management companies need to make sure that this channel is addressing all customer needs, easy to navigate and is integrated into all facets of their business.
+Wealth management companies need to make sure that this channel is addressing all customer needs, is easy to navigate, and is integrated into all facets of their business.

-- The decrease in error rates from 29.7% to 2.0%
+• The decrease in error rates from 29.7% to 2.0%

-- A twofold increase in the number of accounts processed
+• A twofold increase in the number of accounts processed

-- Reduced processing times by 78%
+• Reduced processing times by 78%

-Onboard New Clients Faster
+• Onboard New Clients Faster

 Client onboarding is a vital part of nurturing your agency/customer relationship and making sure you’re both on the same page.
 According to a Wyzowl poll, 63% of customers say that onboarding is an important consideration in whether they will choose the services of a particular company.
 This process is about helping you get to grips with the project and the client’s communication style.
-Digital onboarding offers a lot of benefits, including lower costs, better compliance, reduced touchpoints, lowered frustration levels and increased onboarding speed.
+Digital onboarding offers a lot of benefits, including lower costs, better compliance, reduced touchpoints, lowered frustration levels, and increased onboarding speed.

 Here’s what you can implement in your onboarding process to make it more efficient.

-- AI chatbots and assistants
+✔️ AI chatbots and assistants

 ✔️ Video onboarding

 ✔️ Email onboarding

 It helps you to interact with customers when they are off-product.
 If you reach out the right way, you can encourage customers to take the actions you’d like.
 We recommend the following tools that will automate your onboarding:

-- Intercom allows you to set custom messages that will be sent to custom audiences and triggered by custom events.
+Intercom allows you to set custom messages that will be sent to custom audiences and triggered by custom events.

-- User feedback gathering/ surveys
+✔️ User feedback gathering/ surveys

-- Mixpanel — for tracking user interaction, conducting A/B tests and gathering feedback.
+• Mixpanel — for tracking user interaction, conducting A/B tests, and gathering feedback.

-- Hotjar — for understanding how users respond to certain elements they see on their screens.
+• Hotjar — for understanding how users respond to certain elements they see on their screens.

-Improve Processes with Automation
+• Improve Processes with Automation

 ✔️ Automated performance reports

 You can no longer send out generic reports, but you need to improve your customers’ experience with tailored reporting to present the most relevant information to them.
 To do this efficiently, you need a system that is founded on automation, allows scalability to support a global operating model, and is capable of supporting high volumes of data.
-Such reporting systems offer you customisable report templates and remind you about reporting deadlines.
+Such reporting systems offer you customizable report templates and remind you about reporting deadlines.
 Your team can spend less time on reporting and more time on pursuing more strategic opportunities.

 ✔️ Integration between systems

 These integrations are a must for a more efficient workflow.
-And the one more main point is that the developed wealth management system should be able to integrate with other key systems:
+And one more main point is that the developed wealth management system should be able to integrate with other key systems:

-✔️ Automated AML, KYC and due diligence solutions
+✔️ Automated AML, KYC, and due diligence solutions

 Non-compliance with Anti-Money Laundering (AML) and Know Your Customer (KYC) processes incur financial penalties.
 That’s why wealth management companies need to ensure their processes are as secure as possible.

-AML systems with the real-time registry and adverse media connections allow you to keep regulators happy and improve the customer experience.
+AML systems with real-time registry and adverse media connections allow you to keep regulators happy and improve the customer experience.

 KYC allows you to assemble everything you need to know about your customers and counterparties.